What To Do RIGHT NOW

 Step 3: Stop responding to the extortionist

-If they contact you again, document it (screenshot, save) but do not engage.
+If they contact us again, document it (screenshot, save) but do not engage.

-If they’ve shown access to your accounts or personal information:
+If they’ve shown access to our accounts or personal information:

 - Change passwords on email, social media, and financial accounts